MrSandSort/MrSandSort/README.md

-- 👋 Hi, I’m Sandesh Prasad Paudel.
-I'm currently studying my undergraduate in Bsc (Hons) in Computing.
-Till the date, I could emphasize the fundamentals skills on Java, Python, Network OS
+It's me Sandesh Prasad Paudel.
-- I'm interested in software and want to become software engineer.
+Enthusiastic in Game development and software development.
+And I have earned the fundamental skills on Java and Python Programming.
+Undergraduate fellow working to develop something different.